Home » By Course » Drinks » 10-Minute Berry Mocktail Recipe

 • Pitcher option: If you’re making drinks for a group, muddle the berries and mint in a pitcher, add the other ingredients, and pour in the soda water right before serving.

-• Simple garnishes: A sprig of mint, some whole berries, and a slice of lime instantly make the drink look festive and fun to serve.
+• Simple garnishes: A sprig of mint, some whole berries, a slice of lime, or a sugar rim with lime zest instantly make the drink look festive and fun to serve.

-For something sweet, serve them alongside shortbread cookies,cinnamon palmiers, or peanut butter blossoms.
+For something sweet, serve them alongside shortbread cookies or peanut butter blossoms.
+I serve this with ginger beer mocktail and other refreshers at parties for added variety.

 More Easy Drinks To Try

-A glass of berry-infused drink with ice, lime slice, mint leaves, and mixed berries, set on a marble surface with a pink cloth and lime in the background.
+A glass of berry-infused drink with ice, lime slice, mint leaves, and mixed berries, set on a marble surface.

 Light and Fizzy Berry Mocktail Recipe